IRSHADPM/Youcare-Charity/support.md

 ### Login Issues
 - Check your internet connection
 - Verify your email and password
-- Use the "Forgot Password" feature if needed
+- Contact our support team at youcarechennalode@gmail.com if you need assistance

 ### Photo Upload Problems
 - Check your internet connection